- Your willingness to discuss sexual feelings with your children teaches them to have self-respect and to feel good about their bodies.

 Children often have an answer in mind when they ask a question about sex.
 So you might want to ask the child what they think the answer is.
 This can provide you with clues about what the child needs to know.
 As with almost everything else, if you don’t know the answer, be honest with your child.
 Tell him or her that you don’t know, but will do your best to find the answer.
 Then research the answer, and get back to your child.
 Children will feel as though you take their questions seriously, and that they can ask your opinion in the future.

-Finally, there are strong gender roles that teenagers feel they must adhere to.
-Failure to conform to these roles is not, in most instances, socially acceptable.
-Girls must appear amenable to sex, but not too amenable.
-Boys must behave in ways that show they are heterosexual and sexually experienced.
-Girls need to learn that sexual desire is good, that fantasizing is a way of exploring that desire.
-They should also learn that desire does not necessarily translate into sexual satisfaction, and that love doesn’t always translate to sexual satisfaction.
+You may also want to discuss issues that sometimes lie beneath the surface.
+For example, you may steer girls toward understanding that sexual desire is normal, and that fantasizing is a way of exploring that desire.
+You could help them learn that desire does not necessarily translate into sexual satisfaction, and that love doesn’t always translate to sexual satisfaction.
 Boys, on the other hand, can benefit from help with connecting their feelings with their sexual activity.
 It can also help boys to understand that sex makes them vulnerable, which is one reason sex is so powerful.

 Although these conversations may seem awkward at first, talking about sex with your kids will become more natural over time.
 It shows you care about and respect them and their bodies, which hopefully will bring you closer together.